oracle/terraform-provider-oci/website/docs/r/database_autonomous_database_backup.html.markdown

 * `time_ended` - The date and time the backup completed.
 * `time_started` - The date and time the backup started.
 * `type` - The type of backup.
 * `vault_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure [vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts).
+This parameter and `secretId` are required for Customer Managed Keys.

 ## Timeouts